Staff shortage causes Metro Transit to suspend six commuter routes next week

 Sanders said Route 162 in Kent, currently out of service, will resume Monday, because Metro was able to shift buses there.
 That line provides 15 weekday trips serving Lake Meridian, Kent’s East Hill, Kent-Des Moines Road and Downtown Seattle.

 As of March, the six suspended lines totaled an average 790 weekday passengers in March, including as few as 13 on Woodinville-Bellevue Route 237.
+That’s less than 0.5% of Metro’s daily clientele.

-The routes generally serve corridors where other buses are available nearby.
-Metro has travel advice online at kingcountymetro.blog.
+The routes generally serve corridors where other buses are available nearby, Metro says.
+The agency posted other travel options online at kingcountymetro.blog.

 Metro carried 6.3 million riders in April 2023, which is 58% of April 2019 pre-pandemic ridership, according to the National Transit Database.

-Commute travel is rapidly changing countywide, as the COVID pandemic wanes and offices reopen.
+Commute travel is rapidly changing countywide, and growing on many local lines, as the COVID pandemic wanes and offices reopen.

 Metro’s Route 320, established in October 2021 direct from Kenmore to South Lake Union, carried 358 daily riders this spring.
 It will be suspended both next week and again in the Sept.
 2 countywide service shakeup.
 Metro suggests taking a different bus to Northgate or Roosevelt Station, then Sound Transit light rail to Capitol Hill Station, followed by Route 8 down Denny Way; or a train to Westlake Station, plus backtracking north with buses or the South Lake Union Streetcar.
 Or do a park-and-ride trip beginning at Northgate Station.
 In other words, replacing a one-seat SLU bus trip with a three-seat ride.